Pacibekitug: Mechanism of action

-Pacibekitug is a humanized monoclonal antibody that binds to IL-6, preventing its interaction with the IL-6 receptor and subsequent activation of inflammatory pathways.
+Pacibekitug is a human monoclonal antibody that binds to IL-6, preventing its interaction with the IL-6 receptor and subsequent activation of inflammatory pathways.
 By neutralizing IL-6, it reduces downstream production of acute-phase reactants like hsCRP, which are markers of systemic inflammation.

 This mechanism is similar to other IL-6 inhibitors but is optimized for high potency and an extended half-life.

-Clinical Trials
+Clinical trials

 TRANQUILITY Study

 The phase 2 TRANQUILITY study evaluated Pacibekitug in patients with stage 3 or 4 CKD and hsCRP levels greater than 2 mg/L, indicating significant inflammation.
 The open-label, single-arm study enrolled 12 patients who received a single 960 mg subcutaneous dose of Pacibekitug.

 Results, announced on May 7, 2025, showed: